stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-Yeah.
+But yeah.
 There you go.

 #### TIM

 So I hope you were all bored by that, [__BEN:__ Yeah.] 'cause it's nothing too exciting.
 Right, this is a question from Lina.
-The question is: "What do you do when you run out of ideas? __[Ben laughs]__ Or does that just not happen because you're just so good at this! :)" [reads out the "exclamation mark, smiley face"]
+The question is:

+>"What do you do when you run out of ideas? __[Ben laughs]__ Or does that just not happen because you're just so good at this! :)" _(reads out the "exclamation mark, smiley face")_

 #### BEN